ahmdhfdz/Ouronity/README.md

-# Getting Started with Create React App
+# IMPORTANT for Starting Ouronity

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is for author practice only, don't expect to understand anything.

 ## Available Scripts